salemove/developer/_includes/overview.md

 # Cross Origin Resource Sharing

 The API supports Cross Origin Resource Sharing (CORS) for AJAX requests from any origin.
-You can read the CORS W3C Recommendation, or this intro from the HTML 5 Security Guide.
+You can read the CORS W3C Recommendation, or the intro from the HTML 5 Security Guide.